Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents

 \section{Acknowledgments}

-This research was partially founded by NSF grants SaTC-2133169, RI-2232054, and CARREER-2143706, and by a UVA RIA seed grant.
+This research was partially funded by NSF grants SaTC-2133169, RI-2232054, and CAREER-2143706, and by a UVA RIA seed grant.
 The views and conclusions of this work are those of the authors only.
 We are also grateful to David Evans for the many discussions on this project.

 { \textbf{Appendix}}